qwertie/ecsharp/Doc/LLLPG/LLLPG Part 5.md

 Welcome to part 5
 -----------------

-I've finally decided to finish this article series and add a couple new features to make LLLPG more flexible and appealing, especially as a alternative to regexes (though I could probably do a better job, and I am open to suggestions).
+I've finally decided to finish this article series and to add a few new features to make LLLPG more flexible and appealing, especially as a alternative to regexes.

 To recap, LLLPG is a parser generator integrated into an "Enhanced" C# language.
 The tool accepts normal C# code interspersed with LLLPG grammars or grammar fragments, and it outputs plain C#.
 Advantages of LLLPG over other tools:

 - LLLPG generates simple, relatively concise, fast code.
-- It works well for medium-size parsing tasks that are too big for a regex, but too small to complicate your workflow with [ANTLR](http://antlr.org).
+- As a Visual Studio Custom Tool, it is ideal for medium-size parsing tasks that are a bit too big for a regex.
+LLLPG is also sophisticated enough to parse complex languages like "enhanced C#", LLLPG's own input language.
 - You can add a parser to an existing class--ideal for writing `static Parse` methods.
 - You can avoid memory allocation during parsing (ideal for parsing short strings!)
 - No runtime library is required (although I suggest using LoycCore as your runtime library for maximum flexibility.)
 (TODO: update NuGet package AND standalone BaseLexer, rename it to LexerSource)